personalrobotics/or_ompl/README.md

 [OpenRAVE](http://openrave.org/) bindings for the [OMPL](http://ompl.kavrakilab.org/) suite of motion planning algorithms.
 This package provides an "OMPL" plugin that implements the `OpenRAVE::PlannerBase` interface and delegates planning requests to an OMPL planner.
-It also includes the "OMPLSimplifier" plugin that exposes the OMPL's `PathSimplifier` to OpenRAVE through the same interface.
+It also includes the "OMPLSimplifier" plugin that exposes OMPL's `PathSimplifier` to OpenRAVE through the same interface.

 This is implemented by initializing OMPL with a state space that matches the joint limits and resolutions of the robot's active DOFs.
 Collision checking